uks1207/zoom/README.md

 # zoom
-Just a simple static webpage to check the
+Just a simple static webpage to check the CICD using netlify.